Fixed point distribution on Hilbert scheme of points: Introduction

-The Hilbert scheme of points on $\CC^2$ is a nonsingular variety of dimension $2n$, and its punctual part is irreducible due to a theorem of Briancon \cite{briancon}.
-For $n>2$, however, $\Hilb^k(\CC^n)$ presents a mixture of pathological and unknown behaviour, which Vakil characterised as a geometric example of Murphy's laws \cite{vakil}.
-The description of the components, singularities and proper understanding of its deformation theory is out of reach at the moment.
-The importance of this moduli space in geometry and physics is undisputed, and its intersection theory plays crucial role in several old problems of enumerative geometry.
-However, even some fundamental properties remain unknown, see \cite{joachimsurvey} for a recent survey of open problems.
-This paper addresses the following question.\\ \text{\textbf{Problem \cite{AIM,joachimsurvey}} What is the distribution of torus fixed points among the components of }$\Hilb^k_0(\CC^n)$?
+The Hilbert scheme of points on $\CC^2$ is a nonsingular variety of dimension $2n$ (Fogarty \cite{fogarty}), and its punctual part is irreducible due to a theorem of Briancon \cite{briancon}, hence all fixed points sit in this unique component.
+For $n>2$ however, $\Hilb^k(\CC^n)$ presents a mixture of pathological and unknown behaviour, which Vakil characterised as a geometric example of Murphy's laws \cite{vakil}.
+For $k$ sufficiently large, neither $\Hilb^k(\CC^n)$ nor its punctual part $\Hilb^k_0(\CC^n)$ is irreducible, and the description of their components, singularities and deformation theory is out of reach at the moment \cite{joachimsurvey}.
+The importance of this moduli space in geometry and physics is undisputed, and its intersection theory plays crucial role in several classical problems of enumerative geometry and mathematical physics \cite{nakajima}.
+Nevertheless, certain fundamental characteristics continue to elude our understanding, see \cite{joachimsurvey} for a recent survey of open problems.

-On surfaces the punctual Hilbert scheme is irreducible and hence all fixed points sit in this unique component.
-In higher dimensions $\Hilb^k_0(\CC^n)$ is not irreducible when $k$ is sufficiently large, but our knowledge about the components (their number, dimensions, reducedness, singularities) is very limited.
-However, there is a distinguished component, that seems to play a central role in the topology of the Hilbert scheme of points: The curvilinear locus is the set of those length $k$ subschemes on $\CC^n$ which arise when $k$ points come together at the origin along a smooth curve-jet, and the curvilinear component is the closure of this locus:
+There is a distinguished component of $\Hilb^k_0(\CC^n)$, that seems to play a central role in the topology and geometry of the Hilbert scheme of points: the curvilinear locus is the set of those length $k$ subschemes on $\CC^n$ which arise when $k$ points come together at the origin along a smooth curve-jet, and the curvilinear component is the closure of this locus:

 where $\mathfrak{m}=(x_1,\ldots, x_n)$ is the maximal ideal at the origin.
-This is a small component, and in fact, conjecturally, it is the smallest dimensional punctual component on threefolds \cite{joachimsurvey,satriano}.
-There are big, Iarrobino-type punctual components, typically isomorphic to Grassmannians of subspaces of $\mathfrak{m}^k/\mathfrak{m}^{k+1}$ containing many torus fixed-points.
-Given this perspective, the following result might be very unexpected.
+This is a small component of dimension $(n-1)(k-1)$, and in fact, conjecturally, it is the lowest dimensional punctual component on threefolds \cite{joachimsurvey,satriano}.
+In contrast, we know that there exist big, high-dimensional Iarrobino-type punctual components, typically isomorphic to Grassmannians of subspaces of $\mathfrak{m}^s/\mathfrak{m}^{s+1}$ containing many torus fixed-points.
+Given this perspective, our main theorem is rather unexpected.

 \begin{theorem} Every monomial ideal in $\Hilb^k(\CC^n)$ is contained in the curvilinear component $\CHilb^k_0(\CC^n)$. \end{theorem}